Little Hawk: Life

 shimmering came from a peace medal stamped with the image of President James Monroe.
 According to John G. Bourke's On the Border with Crook, when Little Hawk and Crazy Horse surrendered in 1877 Bourke noticed "...Little Hawk wore pendent at his neck the silver medal given to his father at the Peace Conference on the North Platte, in 1817 it bore the effigy of President Monroe."
 However, other accounts note that Little Hawk mentioned that the peace medal had been presented to his grandfather and that his grandfather had passed it along to him.
 After sixty years' wear, the symbol of friendship had become a mere decoration.

 The last of the Northern Oglala tiyóšpaye was the Hunkpatila, Crazy Horse's own band.
-The Hunkpatila was an offshoot of Young Man Afraid of His Horses agency band, and the chief had sincerely attempted to integrate his Northern kinsmen into the smooth running of reservation life.
+The Hunkpatila was an offshoot of They Even Fear His Horses agency band, and the chief had sincerely attempted to integrate his Northern kinsmen into the smooth running of reservation life.
 Since the death of Crazy Horse, Hunkpatila leadership devolved to his father's half-brother Little Hawk, whose loyalties to his nephew's memory deeply conflicted with the interest of Commission of Indian Affairs.
 The festering resentment against Little Big Man focused within the Hunkpatila. (after surrendering along with Crazy Horse, Little Big Man switched allegiance and is suspected of involvement in Crazy Horse's murder at Fort Robinson in Nebraska.)